evanx/rquery/README.md

 - other: info, keyspaces

 Note that the `info` command is for the whole Redis instance, and so does not require a keyspace like the others.

-You can try `http://demo.ibhala.com/rquery` in your browser.
-It should report the available "routes" defined for the ExpressJS webserver.

 ### Installation